Texas FHA Home Loan

 Eligible properties are one-to-four single family homes that have been completed for at least a year.
 You can buy a house that’s been torn down as long as the most of the existing foundation structures are still in place or good condition.
 Every property has to qualify as an FHA approved property under the FHA home loan requirements.

 The County specific maximum loan requirements will apply to all 203k home purchase loans.
 Terms are for 15 or 30 years, although most 203k borrowers find that a 30-year term is the most advantageous due to lower monthly payments.

 All FHA loans will require Mortgage Insurance Premium (MIP).
-Mortgage Insurance protects the lenders in the event of future loan default.
+Mortgage Insurance protects the lender in the event of future loan default by the homeowner.
 This mortgage insurance cost is the sole responsibility and shouldered by the borrower.
 There is an upfront mortgage insurance premium (UFMIP) which is equal to 1.75% added to the loan amount or can be paid by the borrower at closing.
 The monthly mortgage insurance premium (MIP) is calculated based upon: (a) the loan term, and (b) loan-to-value.
 The mortgage insurance premium applies for the entire term of the loan, regardless of term or amortization type or loan-to-value (LTV).

 FHA Loan Benefits and Advantages:

 • Lower Interest Rate:

 As compared to conventional loans, FHA carries a lower interest rate.
 Since HUD insures the loan against imminent default, it is offered a lower rate.